 Dysphoria means feeling distressed or uneasy.
 Gender dysphoria is a feeling of emotional distress because your inner sense of your gender (gender identity) doesn't match the sex that you were assigned at birth.

-For transgender people, their gender identity doesn't match the sex that they were assigned at birth.
-Many, but not all, transgender people have gender dysphoria.
+For transgender and some gender-diverse people, their gender identity doesn't match the sex that they were assigned at birth.
+Many, but not all, have gender dysphoria.

 What are the symptoms?

 - Uncomfortable or upset about parts of your body that don't match your gender identity.

 - Anxious or depressed.

 Some people may feel extra stress because of discrimination in their community.
 Rejection, prejudice, and fear can cause long-term stress.